SecureScriptX/SecureScriptX/README.md

 # CYSA+ | Researcher | Developer

-👋 Greetings, I am a Jedi embarking on a mission to master the skills and tools required to traverse the galaxy of the vast world wide web. 🌌
+👋 Greetings, I am a Cyber Jedi embarking on my mission to mastering the unique skills and tools required to traverse the galaxy of the vast world wide web. 🌌

 I thrive on the exhilaration of unraveling challenges in CTFs and embarking on projects that tackle real-world security challenges.
 Adding a touch of excitement to my routine, I venture into cryptocurrency and silver stacking.